dmairs/botse/docs/glossary/fatigue.md

 ---
 id: fatigue
 title: Fatigue
-hoverText: "These dice are placed in your adventurers cooldown track when they gain fatigue.
-There are 2 types of fatigue (light fatigue and overfatigue)."
+hoverText: These dice are placed in your [adventurer's](/docs/glossary/adventurer) [cooldown track](/docs/glossary/cooldown-track) when they gain fatigue.
+There are 2 types of fatigue (light fatigue and overfatigue).
 ---

-These dice are placed in your adventurers [cooldown track](/docs/glossary/cooldown-track) when they gain fatigue.
+These dice are placed in your [adventurer's](/docs/glossary/adventurer) [cooldown track](/docs/glossary/cooldown-track) when they gain fatigue.
 There are 2 types of fatigue.
 If a game effect refers to fatigue without specifying its type, that effect can apply to either type.

 ### Light Fatigue